-World of Technology Science - CRS 7542
+World of Technology Science - CRS 7542 [Credit 1.0]

 Both Campuses - This course is designed to be used for the third unit of science under the revised graduation requirements.
 Learning experiences designed for the course emphasize problem-solving and critical thinking utilizing acquired science skills in a technology context and real-world application.
 Students will have to use system approaches requiring data analysis and applied scientific principles and laws of nature.
-Projects may include small woodcrafts, projects.
+Projects may include small woodcrafts, electronics, and problem-solving activities.
+Students may need to bring in small supplies for personal touches of projects.

 Prerequisites: Successful completion of two Science level courses prior to enrollment.